adnanhaider81/rsv-islamabad-2022-2023-pipeline/README.md

 # Genomic characterization of human respiratory syncytial virus circulating in Islamabad, Pakistan, during an outbreak in 2022 to 2023

-Reproducible workflow that mirrors the analysis in the study, with an explicit Short read workflow short read pipeline and clear manual steps for annotation and tree building.
+Reproducible workflow that mirrors the analysis in the study, with an explicit CoVpipe2-inspired short read pipeline and clear manual steps for annotation and tree building.

 DOI: https://doi.org/10.1007/s00705-024-06036-0